Romonaga/rpiLightSystem/README.md

 This project is simply, a way to control LED lights over the internet.

+These instructions are for Rasperry Pi Buster.

+QT5

-MySQL Server
+MySQL Server.

 Mosquetto MQTT.

 PHP
-ws2811 Library

-Web site code.
+ws2811 Library, forked from ws2811.
+  you will need scons to build.

+Apache
+  Website code forked from Myrana.